sianghwee/duke/docs/README.md

 ### `event <description> /at <date>` - add a event task to the list

 Adds a event task to the list and output the task if it is successfully added.
+The date can be in the form <DD/MM/YY HHMM>
+or it can be a string representation of a date (e.g. tmr 1pm, midnight on Monday).

 Example of usage: